Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

-The 32GN650-B we reviewed was manufactured in November 2020.
+The LG UltraGear 32GN650-B we tested was manufactured in November 2020.
 You can see our unit's label here.

 Compared To Other Monitors

-For more options, see our recommendations for the best gaming monitors, the best 1440p gaming monitors, and the best 32-inch monitors.
+For more options, see our recommendations for the best budget and cheap gaming monitors, the best 1440p gaming monitors, and the best 32-inch monitors.

 LG 32GN600-B

-The LG 32GN650-B and the LG 32GN600-B are nearly identical.
+The LG 32GN650-B/32GN63T-B and the LG 32GN600-B are nearly identical.
 The only significant difference between them is the stand.
-The 32GN650-B has a more advanced stand with much better ergonomics, so it's easier to adjust it to an ideal viewing position.
+The 32GN650-B has a more advanced stand with much better ergonomics, so adjusting it to an ideal viewing position is easier.

 Dell S3222DGM